Alternative Options to Public Water Sources

 Well water is healthier: Many folks don’t realize that when local water utility companies treat the public water for contaminants, they end up removing some of the healthy minerals from that same water.
 Well water is filtered naturally, and is packed by default with many nutrients and minerals that your body needs.

-After the initial setup, well water is cheaper: Sure, digging a well can cost a decent sum of cash (usually over $1000, depending on how far down you have to dig).
+After the initial setup, well water is cheaper: Sure, hiring a well services contractor to dig a well can cost a decent sum of cash.
 The good news?
 After the well is dug and you have the proper infrastructure in place, you will never have to pay another water bill again.
-Your well is just that – yours – and you don’t have to share it with anyone!
+You will just need well pump services once in a while to properly maintain your well.

 Well water is completely natural: This is obvious, but not something most folks think about.
 When you have your own well, you don’t have to worry about things like contaminants and chemicals, because you know exactly where your water is.
 It stays in your well until you turn on a faucet, and it doesn’t travel through miles of potentially old piping and city systems before it reaches you.